View Mary Dalmas's Obituary on citizensvoice.com and share memories

 |

 Mary S. Dalmas, 94, of Nanticoke, passed into eternal life Friday, Nov.
-1, 2019, at Community Hospice, Geisinger South Wilkes-Barre.
+1, 2019, in Community Hospice, Geisinger South Wilkes-Barre.

-She was born in Nanticoke on March 30, 1925, the daughter of the late Edward and Sophie Trojan Pashinski and attended Nanticoke High School.
+She was born in Nanticoke on March 30, 1925, a daughter of the late Edward and Sophie Trojan Pashinski, and attended Nanticoke High School.

-She was a member of St. Mary's of Czestochowa Church, Nanticoke, and a member of the church's Catholic Daughters.
+She was a member of St. Mary of Czestochowa Church, Nanticoke, and was also a member of the church's Catholic Daughters.

-She was also a Red Cross volunteer for over 50 years, a den mother for Boy Scout Pack 401, Nanticoke, a commissioner for the Boy Scouts of America, where she was awarded the first Silver Beaver Award, a board member at the West Main Street school and an active participant with Nanticoke PTA.
+Additionally, she was a Red Cross volunteer for over 50 years; a den mother for Boy Scout Pack 401, Nanticoke; a commissioner for the Boy Scouts of America where she was awarded the first Silver Beaver Award; a board member at the West Main Street School; and actively participated with Nanticoke PTA.

 Mary was a skilled laborer at General Cigar Factory and a loving housewife.

-She was preceded in death by her loving husband, Bruno L., in March, 1992; brother, Charles; grandson, Edward A.; and a son-in-law, Charles.
+She was preceded in death by her loving husband, Bruno L., in March 1992; a brother, Charles; a grandson, Edward A.; and a son-in law, Charles.

-Presently surviving are sons, Edward G., Nanticoke; Bernard C., Nanticoke; Richard F., Hunlock Creek; and Leonard J., Hunlock Creek; daughter, Carmella Brown, Nanticoke; 10 grandchildren and 14 great-grandchildren.
+Presently surviving are her sons, Edward G. and his wife, Annette, Nanticoke; Bernard C. and his wife, Carol, Nanticoke; Richard F., Hunlock Creek; Leonard J. and his wife, Mary, Hunlock Creek; daughter, Carmella Brown, Nanticoke; 10 grandchildren; 14 great-grandchildren.